 You’ll moor just off the coast of Ermoupoli or “Town of Hermes” where it’s highly recommended you explore the Venetian and neoclassical buildings that make up the capital of the Cyclades islands.

 Ideal for families and couples looking for a romantic yet laid back holiday destination, Syros exhumes an elegant and nostalgic atmosphere that’s sure to appeal to all who visit her.

 Delos is a must-visit on any Greek island cruising route, It’s a significant UNESCO world heritage site that is well worth a day out of your schedule.
 It’s an arc of history, floating lazily on the waters of the Aegean Sea, just a few miles away from cosmopolitan Mykonos.

 Drop anchor across from the entrance to the old port and use a landline to avoid swinging then taking your tender to the ferry docs is reportedly the best and cheapest option when visiting.
 It’s a chance to walk around the highest concentration of ancient Greek ruins and what was once the most sacred place of worship in Ancient Greece.
 Excavations on the island are the most extensive in the Mediterranean are still ongoing.
-Charter and Explore this heritage site with a 400 S2 Lagoon Catamaran.

 Welcome to Greece’s most famous cosmopolitan island, a whitewashed paradise in the heart of the Cyclades.
 On Mykonos celebrities, students and families come together to make the most of the famous Greek weather and hospitality.
 It has an unrivalled array of restaurants, bars, and clubs to keep every type of visitor happy.